Confirmation & First Communion: Year 2 of Sacramental Preparation

 Therefore, through the Sacrament of Confirmation, the bishop (or his delegate) confirms the sacramental journey of faith begun at baptism and initiates candidates into the Greater Church community.
 Through the celebration of the Eucharist, one continues the initiation process in becoming part of the Body of Christ – ever widening our reach of participation in our World Church.

-Participation Guidelines for Year 2 of Sacramental Preparation
+Programming Guidelines for Year 2 of Sacramental Preparation : Who may celebrate Confirmation & First Communion?

 - Whose families are registered members of MPB Parish AND

-- Who register and pay the fee for Year 2 Sacramental Preparation (Confirmation & First Communion) by August 31, 2019 AND
+- Who register and pay the fee for Year 2 Sacramental Preparation AND

-- Who complete their at home study program and assignments!
+- Who complete their at home study program and attend scheduled rituals (in-person or virtually)!

-Required Items for Year 2 of Sacramental Preparation (Confirmation & First Communion)
+Required Items for Confirmation & First Communion Preparation

 Certified Baptismal Record

 If the candidate was not baptized at Most Precious Blood, a certified baptismal record must be sent to MPB from the candidate’s church of baptism.
-This can be obtained by calling or emailing the parish of baptism and requesting that the record be sent to MPB.
+This can be obtained by calling or emailing the parish of baptism and requesting that the record be sent to MPB (3959 E Iliff Ave, Denver, CO 80210) or emailed to Kristen Kraus (firstname.lastname@example.org).
+This may be requested at any time and must be received by February 1, 2021.
 Photo copies of the child’s baptismal certificate do not suffice.

 Sacramental Recording Form

 In order to record the necessary information for each candidate following the celebration of a sacrament, ALL families must submit a completed Sacramental Recording Form, regardless of where the candidate was baptized.
-This is a paper form to be completed by parents.
-The form will be distributed at the potluck and will be accessible here in September.
-It must be completed by November 16, 2019.
+This form is different than the registration form and the certified baptismal record.
+The form must be completed accurately and legibly by February 27, 2021.
+This is the pink paper provided in the folder with First Communion materials.
+It is also available here:

 Candidates will need to choose a sponsor for Confirmation when preparing for Confirmation & First Communion.
 A candidate’s parent may not serve as a sponsor.
 Sponsors must be practicing, confirmed Catholics over the age of 16 and currently registered in a parish.
 The Confirmation sponsor should be a faithful Catholic who accompanies the candidate as witness and guide.
 This may be the candidate’s godparents which supports the connection between Baptism and Confirmation, but does not have to be a godparent.
 The sponsor should display maturity for this role and a willingness to witness their faith to the candidate.
 The primary role of the sponsor is to listen, support, pray for and assist the candidate on his/her spiritual journey.
 The sponsor must be at least 16 years of age and confirmed.

 We encourage sponsors to spend time with their candidates during this formation process.
-Here are some ideas to share with sponsors: attend Mass together, go to the Stations of the Cross during Lent, participate in Family Service Sundays and outside service opportunities, face time and share information about each month’s formation topic.
-Candidates will also have the opportunity to interview his/her sponsor as part of their Confirmation coursework.
-The sponsor interview and synthesis document is available for download below.
+Here are some ideas to share with sponsors: attend Mass together, go to the Stations of the Cross during Lent, participate in service opportunities, connect in-person or virtually to share information about preparation materials and topics.
+Each candidate will also have the opportunity to interview his/her sponsor as part of the Confirmation coursework.
+The sponsor interview and synthesis document was included in the information received in February 2020 and is available for download below.
+The synthesis page of the interview is due by February 27, 2021.

 Selection of Confirmation Name & Saint Report

 A Confirmation & First Communion candidate may be confirmed under his or her baptismal name, or in accordance to the past custom of the Church, select the name of a biblical, beatified, or canonized person.
 If candidates decide to select a name, they should be familiar with the life of the patron of their choice and the ways in which this person was a witness to Christ and demonstrated discipleship.
-A basic brief guided report on the person is a required part of the course work.
-The Saint Report document is available for download below.
+A basic brief guided report on the person is a required part of the course work for all candidates regardless of where the attend school.
+The Saint Report document was included in the materials you received in February 2020 and is also available for download below.
+The Saint Report is due by August 30 or upon completion.